Toronto Maple Leafs: Team and league honours

 The Maple Leafs have won 13 Stanley Cups in its history.
 Toronto's first two Stanley Cups, in 1918 and 1922, took place when the Stanley Cup tournament operated as an interleague competition.
 Toronto's subsequent 11 Stanley Cups were awarded after 1926 when the Cup was established as the championship trophy of the NHL.
-The Maple Leafs won their last Stanley Cup in 1967; with the team's 53-season Stanley Cup drought being the longest active drought in the NHL.
+The Maple Leafs won their last Stanley Cup in 1967, with the team's 57-season Stanley Cup drought being the longest championship drought in the NHL.
 The Maple Leafs were also awarded the Prince of Wales Trophy twice, following the 1946–47 season, and the 1962–63 season.
-The Prince of Wales Trophy was awarded to the club when it was used as NHL's regular-season championship trophy.
+The Prince of Wales Trophy was awarded to the club when it was used as NHL's regular season championship trophy.